Main Menu

 Not on View

-DescriptionAmphoriskos.
-Blue ground streaked with opaque red, with opaque white and opaque yellow decoration.
-Narrow horizontal rim-disk, uneven and inward-sloping; tall cylindrical neck; short obtuse-angled shoulder; narrow, elongated ovoid body; almost pointed bottom; small, rounded blue-green base-knob with an uneven end.
-Two vertical colorless strap handles extend from the shoulder to the upper part of the neck, rising to just below the rim-disk.
-An opaque white and an opaque yellow thread, both marvered, attached at the edge of the rim-disk and wound spirally, mingling with one another, at first in almost horizontal lines around the neck and shoulder, then tooled into a carelessly formed feather pattern on the body, and finally in horizontal lines to just above the base-knob.
-Core-formed; applied rim-disk, handles, and base-knob; applied marvered threads.
+DescriptionThis core-formed amphoriskos features a blue ground streaked with opaque red, decorated with marvered opaque white and yellow threads.
+It has a narrow, uneven, inward-sloping horizontal rim-disk, a tall cylindrical neck, and a short, obtuse-angled shoulder.
+The narrow, elongated ovoid body tapers to an almost pointed bottom, which rests on a small, rounded blue-green base-knob with an uneven end.
+Two vertical, colorless strap handles rise from the shoulder to just below the rim-disk.
+Decorative threads—an opaque white and an opaque yellow, both marvered—are attached at the rim-disk’s edge and spiraled around the neck and shoulder in nearly horizontal lines.
+These continue in a loosely executed feather pattern down the body and conclude in horizontal spirals just above the base-knob.

 Published ReferencesGrose, David F., Early Ancient Glass: Core-Formed, Rod-Formed, and Cast Vessels and Objects from the Late Bronze Age to the Early Roman Empire, 1600 B.C. to A.D.
 50, New York, Hudson Hills Press in association with the Toledo Museum of Art, 1989, cat. no. 173, p.
 171.